 Cleaning this BBQ Grill is easy as it comes with non-stick removable plates, which are also angled so they drain fat and grease away into the integrated drip tray.
 No need for connecting to a gas canister or messing around with dirty charcoal – just plug in and away you go.

 Think about the type of food you like to pop on the barbie.
 Is it more your classic burgers and hot dogs?
-In which case a traditional charcoal design will give the best, most authentic chargrilled flavour.
+In which case, a traditional charcoal design will give the best, most authentic chargrilled flavour.
 Or are you after something that will expertly cook fish and seafood?
-In which case you’re be better off with an all-singing, all-dancing gas design.
-Maybe you want the best of both with a hybrid dual fuel model or an electric grill for when it rains?
+In which case you’d be better off with an all-singing, all-dancing gas design.
+Maybe you want the best of both with a hybrid dual-fuel model?
 If you’re after something a little more exotic or as an added extra for an existing barbecue, consider a smoker.
-And when you need something for the park or to take to a festival, go for a portable model which will really impress your guests; whilst a pizza oven (also very impressive) is perfect for children’s parties and large gatherings too.
-So there are plenty to choose from at prices to suit every pocket too.
+When you need something for the park or to take to a festival, go for a portable model which will really impress your friends.

-While the best gas barbecue will still deliver on the smokey BBQ flavour, a charcoal barbecue is your best bet if you really like that authentic, chargrilled taste.
-An electric grill will be portable and easy to use, but won't give you the smoke.
+While a gas barbecue will still deliver on the smokey BBQ flavour, a charcoal barbecue is your best bet if you really like that authentic, chargrilled taste.
+An electric grill will be portable and easy to use, but won't give you smoke.
 For added flavour, consider a smoker barbecue instead.

 Look at how simple the barbecue is to clean.
 Are the grates and accessories dishwasher-safe for instance?
 Do the parts come off so you can dunk them in a sink of hot soapy water?
 Bear in mind that larger surface areas will take more elbow grease and time, too.

 Where to buy a BBQ...